yasirarafathrony/assignment/README.md

+# Updated README

+- First of all, need to install Docker (https://www.docker.com/) and Docker Compose (https://docs.docker.com/compose/) in local machine.

+- Secondly, in the backend folder need to create a .env file with own apikey from Openweathermap(https://openweathermap.org/) whereas, apikey need to assign to a variable.
+There should not be any quotes or backticks around the apikey, for example, APPID = apikey

+- Finally, from the root folder of the project need to run this command: docker-compose up Here, backend running on port 9000 and frontend running on port 8000.

 # Weatherapp

 There was a beautiful idea of building an app that would show the upcoming weather.
 The developers wrote a nice backend and a frontend following the latest principles and - to be honest - bells and whistles.
 However, the developers did not remember to add any information about the infrastructure or even setup instructions in the source code.